nxht/bun-cluster-reload/README.md

 # bun-cluster-reload

-pm2-like cluster and reload for bun
+pm2-like cluster with reload for bun

 ## Installation